-- A great deal of our deworming work is in India, where we support a government-led program that provides iron supplementation in addition to deworming.
-A randomized health intervention that provided iron, Vitamin A and deworming drugs to Indian preschool children in the slums of Delhi found a significant gain in child weight and school participation compared to intervention with Vitamin A alone.
+A randomized health intervention that provided iron, Vitamin A and deworming drugs to Indian preschool children in poor areas of Delhi found a significant gain in child weight and school participation compared to intervention with Vitamin A alone.
 Absenteeism was reduced by one-fifth in the treatment group.
 We do note, however, that the large DEVTA trial found no impacts of deworming or Vitamin A supplementation on mortality in a rural area where worm loads were light.
 We prioritize, and urge our government partners to prioritize, investment in areas where worm loads are high.

-- A randomized controlled trial in Uganda (Alderman and colleagues, 2006), less well known than the Kenya trial, perhaps, but similar in many ways, finds that the provision of periodic anthelmintic treatment as a part of child health services resulted in an increase in weight gain of about 10% above expected weight gain when treatments were given twice a year, and an increase of 5% when the treatment was given annually.
+A randomized controlled trial in Uganda (Alderman and colleagues, 2006) finds that the provision of periodic anthelmintic treatment as a part of child health services resulted in an increase in weight gain of about 10% above expected weight gain when treatments were given twice a year, and an increase of 5% when the treatment was given annually.

 Is mass treatment justified?
 On cost-effectiveness grounds we believe that it clearly is, as the cost of treatment is cheaper than individual screening.
 The WHO states that the cost of screening is four to ten times that of the treatment itself.
 Because the drugs are very safe and has no side effects for the uninfected, the WHO does not recommend individual screening.
 The WHO instead recommends mass drug administration in areas where more than 20% of children are infected.